dkarthe/webjeda-blog/_posts/2016-12-22-how-to-add-facebook-like-button-to-jekyll.md

  Now you can call the file ```fb-like.html``` from wherever you like it just by using this line code.
  <pre>{% raw %}{% include fb-like.html %}{% endraw %}</pre>

 I usually place it at the bottom of my articles.
-To get it on all posts, you should call this inside posts layout (which will be inside ```_layouts``` folder)
+If you want it on all the posts, you should call this inside posts layout (which will be inside ```_layouts``` folder)

 Using it on all posts